-- to maintain a high level of efficiency and to operate the system economically (low fuel consumption), - to achieve a high level of operational reliability - to maintain the cleanest possible combustion
+- to maintain a high level of efficiency and to operate the system economically (low fuel consumption), - to achieve a high level of operational reliability - to maintain the cleanest possible combustion vice contract is signed.

 The operator is required to have the entire heating system at least once a year maintained, serviced and cleaned.

-We recommend that an annual inspection and as-required service contract is signed.
+We recommend that an annual inspection and as-required ser-